venueless/venueless/docs/developer/api/chat.rst

 * ``deleted``: Any message that was removed by the user or a moderator.
 * ``call``: A audio/video call that can be joined. ``body`` is a dictionary that should be empty when you send such a message.
-If you receive such a message, there will be an ``id`` property with the call ID which you can use to fetch the BigBlueButton call URL.
+If you receive such a message, there will be an ``id`` property with the call ID which you can use to fetch the DigitalSamba or BigBlueButton call URL (defined by the ``type`` property).
 Currently only supported in direct messages.

 ``channel.member``
 """"""""""""""""""